Determining classes for generalized $\psi$-estimators: Introduction

+where $n\in\NN$, $x_1,\ldots,x_n\in\RR_{++}$, and $\alpha\in\RR_{++}$ are given.
+Note that the equation \eqref{help_28} is nothing else but the likelihood equation for $\mu$ when we estimate the parameter $\mu$ of a Lomax (Pareto type II) distribution with parameters $\alpha>0$ and $\mu>0$ using the maximum likelihood method supposing that $\alpha$ is known (for more details, see Example \ref{Ex6}).

+In Example \ref{Ex_Expectile}, we demonstrate how one can use Theorem \ref{Thm_2_to_n} in order to approximate the empirical expectile of any sample by the empirical expectiles of subsamples consisting only of two observations, that are nothing else but some weighted means.

 In Section \ref{section_comparative}, we investigate the problem of comparison of generalized $\psi$-estimators using so-called comparative functions (continuous functions on $\Theta\times\Theta$ that are increasing and decreasing in their first and second variable, respectively, see Definition \ref{Def_comparative_function}).
 It turns out that two generalized $\psi$-estimators are comparable using a given comparative function for any sample of arbitrary length (without any restriction on the number of different observations) if and only if they are comparable for any sample of arbitrary length but having only two different observations (for a precise statement, see Theorem \ref{Thm_comparative_function}).
-As an application of this result, we derive the Schweitzer’s inequality (also called Kantorovich’s inequality), see Corollary \ref{Cor_comparative_function}.
+As an application of this result, in Corollary \ref{Cor_comparative_function}, we derive the Schweitzer’s inequality (also called Kantorovich’s inequality), see, e.g., formula (14) on page 202 in Bullen et al.\ \cite{Bul03}.